steadylearner/resume/README.md

 # Rust Full Stack Developer Resume

 This is to help others to test the example projects from [Steadylearner](https://www.steadylearner.com).
-The easiest one to test will be **1. react_responsive**.
+The easiest one to test will be **1. react_responsive** and will be simialr to this.

 ![user-signup](https://www.steadylearner.com/static/images//post/React/user-signup.png)